Rust-Wellcome/labwhere/presentation/slides.md

 # Thank You!

-Rust may have sparked the journey, but the heart of the journey was learning together.
+ Rust may have sparked the journey, but the heart of the journey was <u>learning together</u>.

 <v-click>